 Download our logo and find out how to use it correctly, along with our standards for colours, typography and house style.

 We're happy for you to use data we publish on this website to promote and develop stoolball.
 That's why we make it available under a Creative Commons Attribution 3.0 Unported License.

 We work with a wide range of organisations to develop the sport of stoolball.
 If you'd like to help us support and develop stoolball, please contact us.

-The current constitution was adopted at an Extraordinary General Meeting held on 28 September 2008.
+The current constitution was adopted at the Annual General Meeting held on 24 November 2013

 Read about our standards on good governance, recruitment, data protection, disciplinary procedures and child protection.